-Supreme Deck Restoration has been servicing the Metro Detroit Michigan area since 1991.
-We offer the services of deck repairs and deck leveling and can return most decks back to level.
+Supreme Deck Restoration-Livonia has been restoring decks in the Metro Detroit Michigan area since 1991.
+We offer the services of deck repairs, rotted wood replacement and deck leveling and can return most decks back to level.
 We update hardware to today’s codes if needed.
 We can add deck tension ties to guard rail posts to secure the rails.
-We update the post and beam connection with 1/2″ through bolts from decks that we see that are simply nailed.
+We update the post and beam connection with half inch through bolts from decks that we see that are simply nailed.
 Nails tend to rust with time an will not hold the weight of a beam.
-We can add joist hangers to decks that they are missing on.
+We can add joist hangers to decks that were never installed on or rusted .
 We commonly see decks that need additional posts and are over spanned and can correct these problems.
 In some cases where the deck is built so bad we recommend that the deck be re-built.
 Let us restore your existing wood deck so you can enjoy a few more summers on it.

 The last two winters we have seen a record amount of decks that have risen from the cold Michigan winters.
 We are able to level the decks for homeowners and update their current hardware to codes of today.